 Digital medical records are becoming an increasingly popular way of keeping patient data without paperwork, interoperability, or security issues.
+However, there are critical differences between how this data is stored, and stakeholders must understand them to properly harness the benefits of digitization in healthcare.

 Have you ever been to a doctor’s appointment and had to explain your entire medical history because they have no idea what your current or past ailments are?
 Or maybe they don’t have the tools to access your medical history?
 And what about at the end of the appointment when you end up with a ton of paperwork and handwritten prescriptions where you couldn’t read a single word?
 Well, if you have, you’re not alone.
 Sadly, even with the advent of modern technologies and the digitization of healthcare, there are still many practices that, for whatever reason, haven’t adopted the electronic solutions that can enable interoperability and data sharing.
 This issue is problematic, especially in today’s digitized healthcare environment, where successful health outcomes and patient-centricity are prioritized.
 Still, the tools exist, and placing the patient at the center of all medical activity mostly depends on how medical data is stored, used, and shared in healthcare apps, software, and medical systems.
 Here’s where Electronic Medical Records (EMR), Electronic Health Records (EHR), and Personal Health Records (PHR) come into play.